MC1184999 – (Updated) Copilot can now automatically reschedule 1:1 meetings and personal events based on your preferences (archived)

 - roles: End Users, IT Support

-Users may become overly reliant on Copilot for scheduling, which could lead to a decline in personal time management skills and awareness of their own schedules.
+Users may become overly reliant on Copilot for scheduling, potentially leading to a lack of personal engagement in calendar management and decision-making.

 Configutation Options**